-Becoming a senior citizen or moving into a nursing home or assisted living facility doesn’t mean that someone loses their rights as a person.
-In fact, federal law provides nursing home residents certain rights, as outlined by Medicare.gov:
+Becoming a senior citizen or moving into a nursing home or assisted living facility doesn’t mean someone loses their rights.
+Federal law provides nursing home residents certain rights, as outlined by Medicare.gov:

-Understanding your loved one’s rights (or your own rights) is imperative – as imperative as understanding you have the right to fight back.
-Document your experiences with nursing home administration and consult with experienced nursing home injury and negligence lawyers to find out more about your options.
+Understanding your loved one’s rights (or your rights) is imperative – as imperative as understanding you have the right to fight back.
+Document your experiences with nursing home administration and consult with experienced nursing home injury and negligence lawyers to learn more about your options.

-As our senior population continues to grow, many elder care facilities find themselves understaffed and with too few nursing home workers with the proper training to care for our elderly loved ones.
-This increases the risk elderly residents can become victims of abuse or neglect.
+As our senior population grows, many elder care facilities find themselves understaffed and with too few nursing home workers with the proper training to care for our elderly loved ones.
+This increases the risk elderly residents can becoming victims of abuse or neglect.

-According to the World Health Organization (WHO), about one in six people aged 60 years and older experienced some type of abuse in community settings in 2018.
-And, they report that rates of elder abuse are high in institutions like nursing homes, with two out of three staff admitting they had committed some type of abuse in the past year.
-This type of abuse and neglect occurs when doctors, nurses, staff or orderlies are negligent or careless, creating an unsafe environment for residents.
+According to the World Health Organization (WHO), about one in six people aged 60 years and older experienced some abuse in community settings in 2018.
+And they report that rates of elder abuse are high in institutions like nursing homes, with two out of three staff admitting they had committed some abuse in the past year.
+This type of abuse and neglect occurs when doctors, nurses, staff or orderlies are negligent, creating an unsafe environment for residents.

 Types of nursing home abuse and neglect can include:

-Elder abuse and neglect can result in some serious injuries.
+Elder abuse and neglect can result in some severe injuries.
 Families of senior citizens should keep an eye out for injuries like the following:

-If you believe your loved one has experienced neglect, abuse or even medical malpractice at their nursing home, elder care or assisted living facility, they may be eligible for financial compensation for their injuries and damages.
-When a nursing home fails to protect its residents because of a negligent or abusive staff member, caregiver or even another resident, it could be held liable for the victim’s injuries.
+Suppose you believe your loved one has experienced neglect, abuse or even medical malpractice at their nursing home, elder care or assisted living facility.
+In that case, they may be eligible for financial compensation for their injuries and damages.
+When a nursing home facility fails to protect its residents because of a negligent or abusive staff member, caregiver or even another resident, it could be held liable for the victim’s injuries.

 Possible compensation may include:

 Personal injury matters like these are time sensitive.
-Contact our attorneys as soon as possible so we can protect your right to compensation.
+Contact our nursing home abuse attorneys as soon as possible so we can protect your right to compensation.